 It promises to be a long and complicated legal battle.
 But for now, free TV is there for the taking for much of the country.

-Right now, Locast is only available in 16 U.S. cities, but it’s been adding new markets consistently over the past year.
-Here’s where you can get it today:
+Right now, Locast is available in 23 U.S. markets, but it’s been adding new areas consistently over the past year.
+Here’s where you can get it right now:

 How can I watch Locast?